Itamar-Horowitz/recaptcha-v2-decryption/README.md

 DINOv2 is a self-supervised learning framework that builds on the original DINO (Distillation with No Labels) approach, leveraging Vision Transformers (ViTs) to extract meaningful features from images without requiring labeled data.
 The key innovations of DINOv2 include multi-crop training, which allows the model to handle images at various resolutions, and momentum encoders, which help the model maintain stable representations across training iterations.
 By focusing on these methods, DINOv2 is able to outperform traditional convolutional networks and supervised transformers in tasks such as image classification, object detection, and segmentation.

 Additionally, DINOv2 uses a contrastive learning technique to distinguish between similar and dissimilar images in the feature space, which enhances its ability to categorize images accurately.
 With its powerful self-distillation process, DINOv2 can generate rich visual representations, making it highly effective for complex vision tasks.
-This model, while computationally efficient, has demonstrated significant performance improvements over other models without the need for extensive fine-tuning or transfer learning.

 ## MambaVision